dredkin/deluge-rbb/README.md

 ## Known Issues

 Because of python's `setuptools` package "zip caching" technique sometimes deluge cannot update the plugins content right after upgrade.
-If you observe the following errors:
+This can cause the following errors in LOG file:

  - `KeyError: CorePlugin.browsebutton`
  - `ZipImportError: bad local file header`

+The workaround is:

+ 1. Disable (uncheck) plugin in settings dialog
+ 2. Exit _client_
+ 3. **Restart** _server_.
+ 4. Start client and enable plugin in settings again

-then the workaround is to restart **both** _client_ **and** _server_.
-After the restart the plugins cache is cleared and deluge correcly loads new plugin contents.
+After this procedure the plugins cache is cleared and deluge correctly loads new plugin package.
 So it is always advised to restart deluge after installing a new version of the plugin.